vatlidak/cucs-sea-hmwk2/README.md

 * Each file added in the queue is named after a 16-bytes unique file identifier randomly created from /dev/urandom.

+## Errors
+* Please supress stderr before running scripts to automatic parsing of output messages, since standard error is utilized for some error messages

 ## Build
 * make [build]